 Some people like to live on the edge and those people probably enjoy hanging off the side of high rises too.
 If you’re one of them, head to the Q1 Resort tower in Surfers Paradise to undertake Australia’s highest external building climb.
 After a safety briefing, you’ll start at the SkyPoint Observation Deck on level 77 and exit the building for an awe-inspiring, sky high adventure.
 Safely harnessed onto a handrail and led by an experienced climb leader, you’ll ascend exterior stairs towards the massive spire, stopping along the way to enjoy 360-degree views of the Gold Coast, from the golden beaches and city skyline, to lush green hinterland and beyond.
 Once you reach the summit of SkyPoint Climb, you’ll have the opportunity to lean out over the 270m drop – not for the faint-hearted!
 There’s something so liberating and exhilarating about being out in the elements so high up – even when your feet are back on the ground it will take you a while to come back down to earth.
 You can climb at sunrise, during the day, at twilight and after dark to admire the Gold Coast’s many different moods.

 At our fine dining restaurants you may be offered a choice of H2O, but when it comes to the Gold Coast’s pristine waterways there’s only one option – sparkling.
-For a unique aquatic adventure in our crystal-clear ocean, join Australian Kayaking Adventures for a three-hour kayaking and snorkelling tour.
-The tour begins with a leisurely paddle across tranquil waters to secluded Wave Break Island where you’ll be treated to a delicious Continental breakfast on the beach.
-Then strap on a snorkel to swim with hundreds of tropical fish.
-You’ll encounter all sorts of wildlife on your adventure and might spot dolphins, turtles, rays, dugongs and seabirds.
+For a unique aquatic adventure in our crystal-clear ocean, join Australian Kayaking Adventures for a tour of tranquil waters and snorkelling with sub-tropical fish.
+You might see dolphins, turtles, rays, dugongs and seabirds too.
 This is a wonderful way to explore the gorgeous waterways with a seasoning of salt, sun and sand.

 If a leisurely paddle is too tame for your taste, jump aboard a considerably faster watercraft for a gung-ho Gold Coast adventure.
 Jetboat Extreme‘s 650 horse-power twin jet-power turbo engines deliver a hair-raising ride at speeds up to 80kph.
 White-knuckle your way through 360-degree spins, water slides, sweeping fish tails and wild wave riding.
 It’s 55 minutes of non-stop fun as you whip around Gold Coast’s waterways hooting, hollering and squealing as the spray hits you.
 The exhilarating experience is made even more memorable by wise-cracking captains who throw in a few jokes, fun facts and local knowledge along the way.
 Hot tip: bring a towel or a change of clothes as you’re guaranteed to get wet!